Coreusa/v-debounce/README.md

 # v-debounce
+**Update:** Thanks for all the downloads and hope v-debounce is useful in your project(s)!
+An update to v-debounce is coming™

 Debounce directive for Vue2 to debounce input typing.
 Forked originally from https://github.com/vuejs-tips/v-debounce Updated to include support for IE.